THE BEST AERO BIKE WHEELS

 The only other comment I’ll add is that three other reviewers I trust wrote that these same hand-built Metrons came to them out of true.
 While I’ve not experienced this issue with the Metrons I’ve tested, and it’s certainly one that can be easily fixed, you need to be vigilant when inspecting this wheelset after you first receive it.

 Vision wheels are frequently discounted from the prices recommended by the company.
-You can click on this link to top-ranked store Competitive Cyclist or this link to Know’s Shop to find and order the Metron 55 rim and disc brake wheelsets at the best prices from the best stores.
+You can click on this link to Know’s Shop to find and order the Metron 55 rim and disc brake wheelsets at the best prices from the best stores.

 If you ride more flats than rollers, want an all-carbon aero wheelset that’s plenty stiff, and can keep wheels true or have someone who can, the Metron 55 at the right price is worth considering.